 Yes.

-And what does the fact that uh Obama was tangoing with a bunch of different authors down there in Argentina have to do with it?
+And what does the fact that Obama was tangoing with a bunch of different authors down there in Argentina have to do with it?

-I mean, he he's mocking the American people.
+I mean, he's mocking the American people.

-Oh, yes, yes.
+Oh, yes.

 Otherwise, she would be in trouble.

-He would have done something to show that.
+If Obama really wanted Crazy Bernie, he would have done something to show that.

 There are still people who think that Clinton is going to have the boom lowered on her by Obama at some point, and Biden is going to jump in and be the nominee.

-Um because there's supposedly this animosity between the Clintons and the Obamas and so forth.
+Because there's supposedly this animosity between the Clintons and the Obamas and so forth.

 I think that's a pipe dream.

-I I just the exact opposite at the DOJ seems to me to be what's happening.
+The exact opposite at the DOJ seems to me to be what's happening.

-Fastest three hours in media roll right on.
+Fastest three hours in media.

-We're down two and we have one to go, and we have lots yet to get to.
+We're down two, and we have one to go, and we have lots yet to get to.